 It’s simple!
 Don’t seek an intermediary if you’re looking for a lawyer in a foreign jurisdiction.
 Fortunately, legal tech makes it easier to find a competent lawyer in another country without spending hours on the web.
 With platforms such as LegaMart, the process of assessing a lawyer’s background and work history, in addition to free consultations and hiring, has been made possible with simple clicks.
 Who could want more?

 And on the lawyer’s side of the table, there will always be a lack of transparency and the possibility of missed deadlines or the delivery of false information by an online lawyer you’ve found that hasn’t passed careful screening procedures like those on LegaMart.

-Moreover, you might encounter a country that doesn’t speak English which results in its own set of problems.
-Obviously, you also don’t want to be giving your client advice about a foreign jurisdiction nor do you want to perform work abroad due to legal limitations and restrictions.
-The best solution is to network with professional lawyers on a professional community page such as LegaMart™ Community or hiring a trusted and vetted LegaMart™ lawyer in your desired jurisdiction that can communicate without any language barriers.
+Moreover, you might encounter a country that doesn’t speak English, resulting in its problems.
+You also don’t want to be giving your client advice about a foreign jurisdiction, nor do you want to perform work abroad due to legal limitations and restrictions.
+The best solution is to network with lawyers on a professional community page such as LegaMart Community or hire a trusted and vetted LegaMart lawyer in your desired jurisdiction that can communicate without language barriers.

 That said, finding a lawyer in a foreign jurisdiction couldn’t have been easier.
 It’s time to ditch the old-school and expensive international law firms and replace them with a modern, transparent method of finding foreign lawyers.